rails/rails/guides/source/testing.md

 bin/rails test test/models/article_test.rb:9

+.

 Finished in 0.040609s, 49.2500 runs/s, 24.6250 assertions/s.

 2 runs, 1 assertions, 0 failures, 1 errors, 0 skips
 ```

 Notice the 'E' in the output.
 It denotes a test with error.
+The green dot above the 'finished' line denotes the one passing test.

 NOTE: The execution of each test method stops as soon as any error or an
 assertion failure is encountered, and the test suite continues with the next